eblot/pyftdi/_sources/features.rst.txt

 Both Half-duplex (write or read) and full-duplex (synchronous write and read) communication modes are supported.

+Experimental support for non-byte aligned access, where up to 7 trailing bits can be discarded: no clock pulse is generated for those bits, so that SPI transfer of non byte-sized can be performed.

 Note: FTDI*232* HW cannot be used as an SPI slave.

 |I2C| master